ashn-dot-dev/site/src/blog/wip-the-mellifera-master-plan-to-improve-performance-and-portability.md

 ```

 The Mellifera value system, core types, and a decent number of builtin
-functions have already been implemented in the reference interpreter and the
+functions have already been implemented in the reference interpreter.
+The
 language is now at a point where one could reasonably use it for the same
 flavor of ad-hoc command line tools that would typically be handled by
 something like Perl or POSIX Shell, albeit with more verbosity and less